JavaScript is required

 Making sure your request is clear

 Be clear and specific about the documents you are requesting access to.
 Your request needs to provide enough information for us to identify and locate all relevant documents.
-Please note we can only process documents that the Social Services Regulator holds, and so cannot provide documents held by other FOI agencies.
+Please note we can only process documents that the Social Services Regulator holds, and is authorised to provide.
+We cannot provide documents held by other FOI agencies.

 When writing your request, be specific about what documents you are seeking and include as much information as possible.
 Consider: